mollie/commercetools/notifications/README.md

 }
 ```

-You can export this in your terminal using `export`, e.g:
+Locally, you can export this in your terminal using `export`, e.g:

 ```
 export CT_MOLLIE_CONFIG='{"port":"3001","mollieApiKey":"qvvmvmf9swR4zH38Q","ctConfig":{"projectKey":"demo" ... }}'